Live classes, once a week

 - Advanced Data Analytics and Applications

-- Ethics and Legal Issues in Health Analytics
+- Ethics and Legal Issues in Business Analytics

-For each subject in the curriculum you’ll work through a set of course materials on your own schedule - including videos, readings, and interactive exercises —mastering the basics in advance of your face-to-face time with faculty to maximize that discussion time together.
-These elements of each course provide more flexibility to balance program requirements around your professional and personal commitments.
-While you should expect to spend at least 15-20 hours a week on schoolwork, you can schedule these elements of your program around other obligations.
+For each subject in the curriculum, you’ll work through a set of online course materials on your own schedule.
+In addition, you will attend live, 75-minute online class sessions with the rest of your class, during which your professor will give lectures, conduct case discussions, or ask students to give presentations.
+The blend of the self-paced and live class elements of each online course provides you the flexibility to balance program requirements around your professional and personal commitments while still allowing you to develop and maintain close connections with other students and the faculty.
+While you should expect to spend at least 15-20 hours a week on your data science schoolwork, you can schedule these elements of your program around other obligations.

 - Submit assignments